mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 - **Real-Time Detection** - takes effect in real time, these policies can be used to block a sign-in as it occurs
 - **Assignment** - describes when the policy will trigger, this includes defining the applicable users/groups and the risk level condition (low/medim/high)
-- **Control** - describes what to do when the policy triggers, the action can be block or allow sign-in, or allow access but require MFA
+- **Control** - describes what to do when the policy triggers, the action can be block or allow **sign-in**, or allow access but require MFA

 Configuration involves: